On the Chromatic Thresholds of Hypergraphs: Extremal results for critical hypergraphs

 \begin{proof} Assume that every $W \in B_1$ contains an element of $A$.
 Then $\sum_{a \in A} \left| B_a \right| \geq \left| B_1 \right|$.
 Since $\left| B_a \right| < 2r\epsilon_2 n^{r-1}$ for every $a$, we have the following contradiction.

 \end{proof}

-We now finish the proof by counting the $W$-special embeddings whose missing edge does not intersect $W$.
-There are at least $\epsilon_1 n^{h-r}$ embeddings which are $W$-special by Claim~1.
+We now complete the proof by counting the $W$-special embeddings whose missing edge does not intersect $W$.
+There are at least $\epsilon_1 n^{h-r}$ embeddings that are $W$-special by Claim~1.
 If at least half of these have missing edge intersecting $W$, then $W$ would contain a vertex in $A$.
 Thus there are at least $\frac{\epsilon_1}{2} n^{h-r}$ $W$-special embeddings where the missing edge does not intersect $W$.
-Each $L \in M$ can kill at most $n^{h-2r}$ such embeddings, so $M$ has at least $\frac{\epsilon_1}{2} n^r$ elements, contradicting the choice of $\epsilon$. \end{proof}
+Each $L \in M$ is in at most $n^{h-2r}$ such potential embeddings, so $M$ has at least $\frac{\epsilon_1}{2} n^r$ elements, contradicting the choice of $\epsilon$. \end{proof}